niiknow/vue-wp-plugin-starter/README.md

 # vue-wp-plugin-starter
 Vue Wordpress Plugin Starter with Vue3, Typescript, and Laravel Mix (Webpack wrapper)

-# To get started
+# to get started
-1. Decide on YOUR_PLUGIN_NAME and namespace and replace all `Baseapp` namespace
+1. Decide on YOUR_PLUGIN_NAME and namespace, then replace all `Baseapp` namespace
 2. Update **all appropriate values** in ``vue-wp-plugin-starter.php` and rename with YOUR_PLUGIN_NAME.php
 3. Update VERSION and PREFIX constants in `includes/Main.php`